neelriyer/neelriyer.github.io/_posts/2020-08-02-Change-Audio-Pytorch.md

 # Converting Wav to Matrix

-To convert the waveform audio to a matrix that we can pass to pytorch I'll use `librosa`.
-Most of this code was borrowed from Dmitry Ulyanov's [github repo](https://github.com/DmitryUlyanov/neural-style-audio-tf/blob/master/neural-style-audio-tf.ipynb) and Alish Dipani's [github repo](https://github.com/alishdipani/Neural-Style-Transfer-Audio).
+I'll use `librosa`, to convert the waveform audio to a matrix that we can pass to Pytorch.
+This code was mostly borrowed from Dmitry Ulyanov's [github repo](https://github.com/DmitryUlyanov/neural-style-audio-tf/blob/master/neural-style-audio-tf.ipynb) and Alish Dipani's [github repo](https://github.com/alishdipani/Neural-Style-Transfer-Audio).

 We get the Short-time Fourier transform from the audio using the `librosa` library.
 The window size for this is `2048`, which is also the default setting.
 There is scope here for replacing the code with code from torchaudio.
 But this works for now.